BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 an available exemption from such Taxes.

 **20.2.  **Seller Terms.
-If you promote, license, sell, provide or provide access to any Content or services through AWS Marketplace, the [Service Terms for AWS Marketplace Sellers](https://aws.amazon.com/legal/seller-terms) apply to you.
+If you promote, license, sell, provide or provide access to any Content or services through AWS Marketplace, or authorize another party to do so on your behalf, then the [Service Terms for AWS Marketplace Sellers](https://aws.amazon.com/legal/seller-terms) apply to you.
 Your use of the Buy with AWS feature is subject to the [Buy with AWS Trademarks License](https://aws.amazon.com/legal/buy-with-aws-trademarks- license/).